soasme/soasme.github.com/_posts/life/2017/2017-08-16-write-book.md

 keep my enthusiasm long and strong.
 It's too often I jumped into another project before I finished it.
 Side-project is some kind of poison.
 Some people claim you could get great benefits from building side project.
-But I'm started to doubt that.
-I'd say it's like I'm wasting my effort doing something meaningless.
+But I started to doubt that.
+I'd say it's like I'm wasting my efforts doing something meaningless.
 One thing I could learn from it is probably the experience, which I would say it's much less than what I earned from work.

 The aha moment isn't too late for me I guess.
 Some years ago, my boss asked me if I'm rich, then what would I do?
 I answered him that I would stay at home, learning stuff and write book.
-I didn't realized that I've already pictured the ideal life.
+I didn't realized that I've already pictured my ideal life.
 The condition here is not that important at all.
 Even if I'm not rich, I could still run these things as well.
 So why not start now.